Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 The honest bottom line

-If you have time but no money: The strategies above work.
-They're slow, labor-intensive, and have low success rates.
-But they're free.
+If you have time but no money, the strategies above genuinely work.
+They're slower than paid alternatives, more labor-intensive, and have lower success rates.
+But they're free, and they can build real authority for your site over time.

-If you have more money than time: Consider outsourcing.
-The economics might favor paying an agency over spending 20 hours monthly on link building.
+If you have more money than time, consider outsourcing.
+The economics might strongly favor paying an agency over spending 20 hours monthly on link building yourself, especially if your time is valuable in other areas of your business.

-Either way: Focus primarily on content that naturally attracts links.
-The best long-term link building is creating things worth linking to.
+Either way, focus primarily on creating content that naturally attracts links.
+The best long-term link building strategy is consistently creating things that are genuinely worth linking to.

 Related reading: